blutterfly/mk_goochland/docs/index.md

+# Welcome

-# Goochland Living Lab & Retreat
+## Goochland Living Lab & Retreat

-Welcome to our 15‑acre hub for **STEM education, sustainable agriculture, weddings, and outdoor wellness**.
+Our 15‑acre hub for **STEM education, sustainable agriculture, weddings, and outdoor wellness**.
 Explore our vision, programs, and how to visit.

-> **Tip:** Use the sidebar to navigate each section.